samunemeth/E-paper-Clock/README.md

 definitely be worse.
 I do not think I will be attempting to port it.
 I already have code for a [similar project](#related-projects).

 I'm already designing a new version of the mainboard.
 This version will probably have a new pinout, and may not require the global SPI remap.
 The current board requires some patching, and does not fulfill all my requirements.
-I will not be uploading this board version, but I'm working on the new one, that sould work out of the box.
+I will not be uploading this board version, but I'm working on the new one, that should work out of the box.

 ## Related Projects

 The mainboard is borrowed from *Weather Station V1*.
 The only hardware difference is the display, as that project uses the 3 color version.
 The software however is completely different, as that project uses *Esphome*.

-After designing the new mainboard, I will be publishing mor information and configuration regarding that project, in a seprate repo.
+After designing the new mainboard, I will be publishing mor information and configuration regarding that project, in a separate repo.